aonrobot/CSharpLearning/README.md

 # CSharpLearning
-Learing at MSC by Uaychai
+Learning at MSC by Uaychai